fairliereese/UCI_COSMOS/Intro.md

 fastqc small_R1.fastq small_R2.fastq -o $outpath
 ```

-There are `ls /pub/namvn1/COSMO/RNA_Seq/*.fq.gz| wc -l` 16 samples in the FSHD experiment, so it would be tedious to run the `fastqc` line over and over.
+There are `ls /pub/namvn1/COSMO/RNA_Seq/*.fq.gz| wc -l` 16 fastqs (8 samples) in the FSHD experiment, so it would be tedious to run the `fastqc` line over and over.
 Job arrays can launch multiple scripts all at once for different samples.
 We will make use of a `samples.txt` file in the same directory as our scripts with the names of the samples we want to process at once.

 ```
 cat /pub/namvn1/COSMO/RNA_Seq/prefixes.txt